awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.Java.md

 .build();
 ```

 You can use the `withRegion` method to run your code against Amazon DynamoDB in any region where it is available\.
-For a complete list, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.
+For a complete list, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.

-If you want to run the code samples using DynamoDB locally on your computer, you need to set the endpoint, like this:
+If you want to run the code examples using DynamoDB locally on your computer, you need to set the endpoint, like this:

 ```
 AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard().withEndpointConfiguration(